Exhibitions

 Current Exhibits

 The Filson’s clothing and textile collection contains over 5,000 objects from as early as the 1810s worn for every occasion.
 Yet the public has only been able to view a tiny fraction of the Filson’s fashion archive over the years—just an occasional peek in the closet.
-Bustles to Blue Jeans will show off some of our most unusual, storied, and beautiful garments—from ball gowns to bathing costumes, bustles to blue jeans.
+Bustles to Blue Jeans shows off some of our most unusual, storied, and beautiful garments—from ball gowns to bathing costumes, bustles to blue jeans.

 Elegant, vintage gown with intricate lace detailing and a long train, set against a neutral background.
 Text reads "Bustles to Blue Jeans."